Developer Guide

 - Create PR and link created issue in description

 We're more than happy to see potential contributions, so don't hesitate.
-If you have any suggestions, ideas or problems feel free to add new issue, but first please make sure your question does not repeat previous ones.
+If you have any suggestions, ideas or problems feel free to add new issue (opens new window), but first please make sure your question does not repeat previous ones.

-Before you start writing new rule, please read the official ESLint guide.
+Before you start writing new rule, please read the official ESLint guide (opens new window).

-Next in order to get an idea how does the AST of the code that you want to check looks like, you can use one of the following applications:
+Next, in order to get an idea how does the AST of the code that you want to check looks like, use the astexplorer.net (opens new window).
+The astexplorer.net (opens new window) is a great tool to inspect ASTs, also Vue templates are supported.

 vue-eslint-parser, that generates enhanced AST with nodes that represent specific parts of the template syntax, as well as what's inside the